rwilhel/cloney-island/README.md

 To plan a trip, visitors can sign in, enter their trip details and start planning!
 Itineraries can be created for each day of a user's holiday by adding attractions to their trip.

-Vendor accounts have the ability to create "Tours" which, ultimately, users will be able to view, review and 'buy.'
+Vendor accounts have the ability to create "Tours" which, ultimately, users will be able to view, review and "buy."

-Cloney Island Travel also provides administrative access that allows authorized admins to sign up vendors, disable user accounts and access high-level statistics about users.
+Cloney Island Travel also provides administrative access.
+This allows authorized admins to sign up vendors, disable user accounts and access high-level statistics about users.

 ## Stack